Do the Digit Insurance

 • Staff Pose to Reduce Stress on Your Knees: If you cannot bend one leg, try extending it straight and bending the other.
 Sit straight and take deep breaths holding this position.
 This is the staff pose or Dandasana.
 It will help release stress from your knees.

 Vajrasana is the basic pose for a few other yogasanas like Shishuasana, Gomukhasana and Ustrasana.
 Practising the pose daily can tap into several benefits of Vajrasana.
-This pose can cure your body and mind of many complex issues like insomnia, anxiety and body pain.
+This pose can cure your body and mind of many complex issues, such as insomnia, anxiety, and body pain.
 You do not need to opt for expensive medical assistance to get rid of these.

 Can I perform Vajrasana during periods?